GluuFederation/docs-ce-prod/docs/source/authn-guide/passport.md

 This section describes the steps needed to add a new authentication provider to your Gluu Passport installation.

 !!!
-Note:
+Note
     Here we will use *reddit* integration as example, apply your changes according to the strategy you have choosen.

 Passport.js - the authentication middleware Gluu leverages - supports hundreds of strategies.
 Onboarding a new one requires finding a proper `npm` package, creating a file, and editing some already existing.